What is the J1 Trainee visa and the requirements to get it?

 The J-1 Trainee visa is specifically intended for those who wish to strengthen their skills and gain more experience in their professional field.

 The training program should not duplicate any of your previous work experience or training.
-So you will need to demonstrate in your training program that you will acquire or enhance skills that you already have and need to work on.
+So you will need to demonstrate in your training program that you will acquire or enhance the skills that you already have and need to work on.

 For you to understand better, I will share our example.
 Max managed to get a J1 Trainee visa last year.
 The training program of his visa allowed him to become a senior software engineer.
 So he had to demonstrate that his J1 program would allow him to strengthen his skills.